Superstring theory: Number of superstring theories

 Chiral gauge theories can be inconsistent due to anomalies.
 This happens when certain one-loop Feynman diagrams cause a quantum mechanical breakdown of the gauge symmetry.
 The anomalies were canceled out via the Green–Schwarz mechanism.

 Even though there are only five superstring theories, making detailed predictions for real experiments requires information about exactly what physical configuration the theory is in.
-This considerably complicates efforts to test string theory because there is an astronomically high number—10^{500} or more—of configurations that meet some of the basic requirements to be consistent with our world.
+This considerably complicates efforts to test string theory because there are an astronomically high number—×10^500 or more—of configurations that meet some of the basic requirements to be consistent with our world.
 Along with the extreme remoteness of the Planck scale, this is the other major reason it is hard to test superstring theory.

 Another approach to the number of superstring theories refers to the mathematical structure called composition algebra.
 In the findings of abstract algebra there are just seven composition algebras over the field of real numbers.
 In 1990 physicists R. Foot and G.C.
 Joshi in Australia stated that "the seven classical superstring theories are in one-to-one correspondence to the seven composition algebras".